top of page

 Will Acupuncture Help Me?

-The broad answer is that acupuncture is capable of treating nearly every condition.
+Acupuncture is capable of treating nearly every condition.
 The response to treatment, however, will differ with each individual.
 Factors such as age, the onset, duration, complexity and severity of the condition, and lifestyle need to all be taken into consideration.
-Having a condition that has been going on for months, maybe years may put you on a slower path to recovery, though the journey is well worth it.
+Having a condition that has been going on for months, maybe years, may put you on a slower path to recovery, though the journey is well worth it!

-Achieving the best results requires the patient's willingness to be open to the process through participation and cooperation.
+Achieving the best results requires the patient's willingness to be open to the process through cooperation and participation in a treatment program.
 Acupuncture is typically not, a one-shot deal.
-It works cumulatively, meaning one treatment builds on the next.
-On average Six consecutive treatments will resolve most common issues, quickly and efficiently.
-At the very least you will find that acupuncture will effect a positive change in the right direction, and your general health.
-At its core acupuncture is good preventive medicine that supports and fosters overall health and well being, so you will reap unexpected benefits!
+It works cumulatively, building one treatment on the next.
+On average Six consecutive treatments will resolve common issues quickly and efficiently.
+At the very least you will find that acupuncture will effect a positive change in the right direction, and to your general health.
+At its core acupuncture is good preventive medicine that fosters overall health and well being, so you will reap unexpected benefits!

 Does acupuncture hurt — and how safe is it?

-The style of acupuncture Christine Ellis provides along with her approach to treatment is very gentle.
-Specialized techniques using very, very fine flexible needles, the size of about three hairs in thickness are used.
-It is common for patients to feel relaxed and well, during and following a treatment.
+Christine Ellis' style of acupuncture along with her approach to treatment is very gentle.
+Specialized techniques using very, very fine flexible needles are used (the size of about three hairs in thickness).
+It is common for patients to feel relaxed and well during and following a treatment.

-If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation from the site to other areas, most likely along a meridian's pathway.
+If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation from the site to other areas.
 If any of these mild reactions occur it is seen as a good sign that vital energy is being activated.

 The regulated licensed acupuncture profession has one of the highest positive safety rates among healthcare providers.
 Throughout the United States, sterile-disposable packaged needles are used.
-Acupuncture physician-practitioners are trained, and adhere to universal precautions for the safety of their patients and themselves.
-Licensed acupuncture practitioners are trained extensively in proper techniques of needle placement, insertion, and theory — It's their profession!
+Acupuncture physicians are trained and adhere to universal precautions for the safety of their patients and themselves.
+Licensed acupuncture physicians are trained rigorously in proper techniques of needle placement, insertion, and theory It's their profession!
 Unlike other medical providers who may offer a similar technique, though may receive a nominal amount of training, equivalent to taking a few short weekend courses.

 What to expect of Consultation and Examination -

-You will be asked to fill out New Patient Forms which will help us gain some information about yourself and your condition.
-Please take your time to fill them out completely and honestly.
+You will be asked to fill out New Patient Form which will help us gain information about yourself and your condition.
+Have a list of your medications and their uses.
+Please take your time to fill the form out completely and honestly.
 The more information you provide, the better we will be able to help you.

-The practitioner will ask you directed questions to assess your condition and how it is affecting you, then will proceed with an appropriate examination.
+The physician will ask you directed questions to assess your condition and how it is affecting you, then proceed with an appropriate examination.
 Further questions may be asked of you during the exam.
 The exam process includes pulse diagnosis, tongue diagnosis and palpation to the body.
-Areas of palpation will include the extremities and abdomen and may include the head, face, neck, and trunk.
-All this enables the practitioner to effectively diagnose and detect any specific imbalances that may have contributed to a person’s health problem(s)
+Areas of palpation will include the extremities, abdomen, neck, and trunk.
+All this enables the practitioner to effectively diagnose and detect any specific imbalances that may have contributed to your health problem(s)

-Following the preliminary diagnostics, a baseline acupuncture treatment will be given if time permits.
-The baseline treatment is to see how you initially respond to acupuncture treatment.
+Following the preliminary diagnostics, a baseline acupuncture treatment will be given.
+This is to see how you initially respond to acupuncture treatment.

-At your follow-up visit, your practitioner will review the findings with you and explain recommendations for your treatment plan and begin your individualized plan of care.
+At your follow-up visit, your physician will review the findings with you and explain recommendations for your treatment plan, and begin your individualized plan of care.

 How to prepare for your acupuncture treatment -

-It's best that you do not arrive rushed, or hungry.
-We recommend to have eaten 1 - 2 hours prior to receiving treatment, and avoid caffeine products and stimulants.
+It's best not to arrive rushed, or hungry.
+We recommend to have eaten 1 - 2 hours prior to your treatment, and avoid caffeine products and stimulants.

 Wear loose fitting clothes that can be easily moved away to access your arms and legs commonly from the elbow and knees down.
 Normally, it is not necessary to disrobe when receiving acupuncture treatment, however there may be times when less accessible areas need to be reached, like your hip or shoulder.
 In these cases a professional draping will be provided.